yoshioterada/JAX-RS-Cognitive-HoL/Create-App.md

 All of source code for this HoL is exsiting on [this site](https://github.com/yoshioterada/JAX-RS-Cognitive-HoL/tree/master/src/main/java/com/yoshio3).

-In this Hands on Lab, you can learn how to implement the Java RESTful Web Service(JAX-RS).
+In this Hands on Lab, you learned how to implement the Cognitive Services with Java RESTful Web Service(JAX-RS).
 This is very basic senario to write the REST client in Java.
 So if you change both url and mapped JSON binding object, you can easily reuse this code for every REST call.
 If you finished this, please try to another cognitive services like Emotional API ?

 And you can see some additional sample on following.
 Please try or enjoy it?